Deal Origination System

 Attribution Analytics

 Which channels produce the most deals?
 Which contacts have the highest conversion?
 Where should you invest more relationship time?
-This is your "edge framework" — same as Light ranking sources as HIGH / MEDIUM / LOW edge.
+This is your edge framework.
+Not all sources are equal.
+Rank them.
+Double down on what converts.

 Initial Contact Database: HK